 After completing our debt snowball we saved up our emergency fund of 3-6 months of expenses, more on the 3-4 side, very quickly since we no longer owed money to anyone but our mortgage.
 Now if we have to buy new tires or fix the air-conditioner a $500 expense is no big deal.
 We’ve got the money saved.

-I’m currently working on building our retirement percentage and have started B’s college fund through an Educational Savings Account.
+I’m currently working on building our retirement percentage and have started our son’s college fund through an Educational Savings Account.